MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
-However, items that you create and change in the child scope do not affect the parent scope, unless you explicitly specify the scope when you create the items.
+However, items that you create and change in the child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 > [!NOTE]
-> Functions from a module do not run in a child scope of the calling scope.
+> Functions from a module don't run in a child scope of the calling scope.
-> Modules have their own session state that is linked to the global scope.
+> Modules have their own session state that's linked to the global scope.
 > All module code runs in a module-specific hierarchy of scopes that has its
 > own root scope.

 ## Inheritance

-A child scope does not inherit the variables, aliases, and functions from the parent scope.
+A child scope doesn't inherit the variables, aliases, and functions from the parent scope.
 Unless an item is private, the child scope can view the items in the parent scope.
-And, it can change the items by explicitly specifying the parent scope, but the items are not part of the child scope.
+And, it can change the items by explicitly specifying the parent scope, but the items aren't part of the child scope.

 However, a child scope is created with a set of items.
 Typically, it includes all the aliases that have the **AllScope** option.
 This option is discussed